ASV Geel

-AS Verbroedering Geel is a Belgian association football club based in Geel, province of Antwerp.
-Currently, they play in the Belgian Provincial Leagues.
+Allemaal Samen Verbroedering Geel, commonly known as ASV Geel, is a Belgian association football club based in Geel, province of Antwerp.
+The team competes in the Belgian Division 3, the fifth level of the Belgian football league system.

 History

 Founded in 1926 as Meerhout Sport, the club received the matricule number 893.
 In 1966, Meerhout Sport merged with the other club from the city named Hand in Hand, with matricule 2169.
 The new club took the name F.C.
 Verbroedering Meerhout.
 At the end of the season, the club reached the Belgian Promotion.
 They were relegated to the provincial level in 1987.
 Ten years later, the club was back at the 4th national level, and even managed to reach the third division in 2006, where they stayed only one season.
 In 2008 the neighbour club of K.F.C.
 Verbroedering Geel went into liquidation, so F.C.
 Verbroedering Meerhout moved to De Leunen stadium, which was not used anymore, and added the name of the city Geel to their name.